eapowertools/qs-admin-playbook/docs/asset_management/apps/remove_unused_private_sheets.md

 </div>

 The script below will tag any private sheets with the tag `UnusedPrivateSheet`.
 It expects an Excel file (XLSX) as an input, where the name of the column with the **Sheet Id** is specified.
-This allows for the Qlik Administrator to export a filtered down list from the **Sheet Usage** table in the **Sheet Usage** sheet of the Operations Monitor.
+This allows for the Qlik Administrator to export a filtered down list from the **Sheet Usage** table in the **Sheet Usage** sheet of the **Operations Monitor**.

 ### Video Walk-Through